Written by: Filip Gromovic Reviewed by: Nashon Khamala

 | The Meadows Racetrack and Casino | Washington | Hard Rock Bet Casino |

-Geolocation is the single most common friction point for new PA players.
+Geolocation is the single most common friction point for new players.
 Here’s what causes each failure mode and how to fix it.

 Three causes account for most false negatives.
 The first is a browser extension or VPN running in the background — even disabled VPNs sometimes leave routing artifacts that GeoComply flags.
 Disable the extension fully and restart the browser.
 The second is a Wi-Fi network where the ISP’s external IP maps to a neighboring state (common within five miles of the NJ, OH, MD, and WV borders).
 Switch to cellular data as a diagnostic — if the error disappears, your Wi-Fi provider’s IP geolocation is the issue.
-The third is stale location cache on iOS; toggle Location Services off then on in Settings, and restart the app.
+The third is stale location cache on iOS; toggle Location Services off then on in Settings, and restart the mobile app.

 If you live or work within two miles of the NJ, OH, MD, WV, DE, or NY border, expect intermittent geolocation failures regardless of which carrier you use.
 Cell towers cross state lines and the radio handoff sometimes pings your device off an out-of-state tower.
 Stepping further into Pennsylvania before placing a bet usually resolves it.
 This is not a bug — it’s the software correctly refusing to take a bet when it can’t prove you’re in-state.
+Border-town players switching between online casinos PA and NJ-licensed platforms on the same device should ensure their VPN is fully off before each login.

 PA operators will suspend accounts where VPN or location spoofing is detected, even if the attempt is accidental.
 If your account is suspended, contact support from inside Pennsylvania, disable all VPN software on the device, and request reactivation.
 Repeated detection can permanently close the account.
 Using a VPN to play from out of state is a violation of PGCB rules and federal law under the Wire Act interpretation; don’t do it.